tinyjin/lottie-thorvg/example/README.md

-# lottie_thorvg_example
+# thorvg_example

-Demonstrates how to use the lottie_thorvg plugin.
+Demonstrates how to use the thorvg plugin.

 ## Getting Started